Vladimir Nevsky: Career from 1917

 In February 1925 Nevsky was appointed director of the V.I Lenin Library (now Russian State Library), a position he held for over a decade.
 In the same year, Nevsky publicly renounced the opposition, which was now led by Leon Trotsky.
 His last published article, entitled "The Brilliant Leader" appeared in Pravda on 22 January 1935.
 It was a tribute to Lenin, with no mention of Stalin.

 Arrest and death

-Nevsky was arrested in February 20, 1935.
+Nevsky was arrested on February 20, 1935.
 It was at a time when the history of the founding of the Bolshevik organisation in Baku and Georgia was being rewritten to create a false narrative that glorified the part played by Joseph Stalin.
-Nevsky, like Avel Yenukidze, was a target because of the history he had written of the period did not mention Stalin.
+Nevsky, like Avel Yenukidze, was a target because of the history he had written of the period, which did not mention Stalin.
 He was sentenced to five years in a labour camp.